Applicable Employee Classes:

 When an injury occurs, you must visit only health care providers designated by Florida Tech's workers' compensation insurance company.
 If you receive treatment from any provider other than the authorized provider, the employer or the workers' compensation insurance carrier does not cover treatment.

-If your workers' compensation primary care physician needs to refer you to a specialist, your adjuster will make the arrangements.
+If your workers' compensation physician needs to refer you to a specialist, your workers' compensation adjuster will make the arrangements.
 You are allowed to make a change of physician within the workers' compensation network only one (1) time during treatment for your work related injury.
 You would contact your adjuster about provider changes.
-If you have questions or concerns about your workers' compensation benefits, call the Office of Financial Affairs (321) 674-7297 or your assigned claims adjuster.
+If you have questions or concerns about your workers' compensation benefits, call the Office of Risk Management (321) 674-7297 or your assigned claims adjuster.

 Workers' compensation benefits include partial payment of lost wages if a work related injury or illness causes your absence for more than seven (7) calendar days.
 In cases where the workers' compensation insurance carrier provides payment of wages, it is at the rate of two-thirds of the employee's average gross weekly wage at the time of injury or illness up to the statutorily established cap.
 When a work related injury or illness results in lost time for more than twenty-one (21) days, the workers' compensation wage benefits are retroactive to the original date of injury.